Cagri-Ozdemir/High-Order-Multilinear-Discriminant-Analysis/README.md

 # Tensor-mapping-on-grassmann-manifold
-The Cambridge Hand-Gesture video datase is used for classification task.
+The Human action database is used for classification task.